 What Redux has of advantages over MVC, and what problems it solves?
 I am going to show what the benefits of Redux over MVC.

-Redux library by itself is not enough to build a whole system, and this is why there is an echo system developed around Redux.
-I am going to show the basic echo system needed to build a Redux application, or the essential building blocks of a any redux-based application.
+Redux library by itself is not enough to build a whole system, and this is why there is an ecosystem developed around Redux.
+I am going to show the basic ecosystem needed to build a Redux application, or the essential building blocks of a any redux-based application.

 First, The Problem with MVC

 To explain why Redux became so popular, let us see the problems with the existing MVC or MVC alike UI applications.